thiscaleb/gravity-simulation/README.md

 | -h   | Open the help menu                            | N/A                     |
 | -n   | Define the number of bodies to render         | 0 - N                   |

+### Known Issues
+- Compiling with an optimization setting higher than -O0 can cause crashes on Nvidia GPUs